Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 And each and every one of these statements is an example of the parental privilege so many people who don’t come from relational trauma backgrounds hold and yet don’t often recognize.

-I wanted to shine a light on it because it’s one of those “stings” that so many of us encounter on our relational trauma recovery journeys.
+It’s one of those “stings” that so many of us encounter on our relational trauma recovery journeys.
+Especially when we see others with parental privilege.

 A reminder and a rekindling of grief and frustration that we ourselves don’t necessarily have the privilege of functional, healthy, devoted, and resourced parents and guardians to turn to when life gets hard, confusing, or complex.

-In contrast, many of us have to work twice as hard for twice as long to save up pennies for a downpayment (and that’s after we pay back the student loans we took out because goodness knows that wasn’t paid for).
+In contrast, many of us have to work twice as hard for twice as long to save up pennies for a downpayment.
+(And that’s after we pay back the student loans we took out because goodness knows that wasn’t paid for.)

 Instead of being able to turn to a parent and get exactly the emotional salve we need, we often get the opposite (if not the total absence) of what we needed.

-Rather than being able to rely on grandparents for babysitting or a savvy parent to help guide us through making good financial decisions, we pay for our community and our supports: a vetted babysitter, a financial planner, and a trusted, safe therapist.
+Rather than being able to rely on grandparents for babysitting or a savvy parent to help guide us through making good financial decisions, we pay for our community and our supports.
+A vetted babysitter, a financial planner, and a trusted, safe therapist.

 It’s normal and natural to imagine how much easier life would be if you did have healthy, functional parents to rely on for emotional, logistical, and financial support.